sshestaka/ean-query-microservice/README.md

 ## Introduction

-**The EAN Query Microservice is designed to provide product details based on the European Article Number (EAN) code associated with Mercadona products.
+**The EAN Query Microservice is designed to provide product details based on the European Article Number (EAN) code associated with Supplier products.
 This service exposes a REST API that allows users to query product data, including basic product information, supplier details, and destination information.**

 ## Business Rules